Medical Women in America (and beyond)

 Marie Elizabeth Zakrezewska

-Marie Elizabeth Zakrezewska was born in 1829 Berlin to Polish parents after feeling Russian occupied land.
-Marie’s formal schooling was done at 13, so accompanied her mother who was enrolled in the school for midwives in Berlin.
-She visited patients with her mother and would read any medical book she could get her hands on.
-Hoping to become a midwife, Marie Elizabeth applied to the Royal Hospital in Berlin twice and rejected twice at the ages of 19 and 20.
+• Marie Elizabeth Zakrezewska was born in Berlin in 1829 to Polish parents fleeing Russian occupiers.
+Marie’s formal schooling was completed by 13, so she visited patients with her mother who was a student in the school for midwives in Berlin.
+She read any medical book she could get her hands on.
+Hoping to become a midwife, Marie Elizabeth applied to the Royal Hospital in Berlin twice and was rejected twice at the ages of 19 and 20.
+Finally, after gaining the attention of Dr. Joseph Schmidt, she was accepted.
+Marie graduated with top honors in 1851 and was appointed to a rank as professor at the college, a completely unheard of appointment - no women held positions at this rank.
+Dr Schmidt, her supporter died a few hours after she assumed the position.
+Six months later Marie was forced out of her position.

 (Dr. Schmidt quarreled with Ignaz Semmelweis in Vienna about puerperal fever and it’s causes in 1850s - great quote about the birth process being slow, so it’s helpful to be close to other wards so the doctors can go into the morgue)

-Marie Elizabeth and her sister Anna set sail to New York hoping to find a world of opportunities, she was greatly disappointed.
+In 1853, Marie Elizabeth and her sister Anna set sail to New York hoping to find a world of opportunities [TCOTP, 36], she was greatly disappointed.
 She wasn’t able to start her own practice or find a physician to assist.
 The sisters were left to hand embroider worsted fabrics to sell at the marketplace to make ends meet.

 1854

-Through the Home for the Friendless, a support group for immigrants the sisters met Elizabeth Blackwell who invited the women to join the staff of the dispensary ran by the Blackwell Sisters.
-They arranged for entry into Western Reserve University’s medical program which was about the only school in America accepting women medical students.
+After struggling alone in the city, Marie Elizabeth and her sister visit a support group for immigrants called the Home for the Friendless.
+Here the sisters meet Elizabeth Blackwell who invite the women to join the staff of the New York Infirmary, the newly opened dispensary ran by the Blackwell Sisters.
+The Blackwell Sisters arranged for Marie Zakrezewska to start the medical program at Western Reserve University, the only school in America accepting women medical students.
 She was joining a small number of women students in a sea of 200 men.
+Other students joining her class were: Cordelia Green, Elizabeth Grisell & Sarah Ann Chadwick.

 …meanwhile in England